When President Obama opens his yap, occasionally he says something

 something.
 I lacked some of the critical symptoms for it to be swine flu.4

 Or so I thought.
-At a walk-in clinic to get prescription medication to
+At a walk-in clinic to get prescription medication to prevent

-By the end of the work week I was merely as phlegmatic as a British gentlemen's
+the end of the work week I was merely as phlegmatic as a British gentlemen's

 club.5